Avinash-grit/project_description/README.md

-# Project descriptions in detail.
+# Project description in detail.